semoglou/ksil/README.md

 Additionally, to avoid the computational overhead of pairwise distance calculations, K-Sil provides an approximate silhouette option.
 For each point, intra- and inter-cluster distances are estimated using centroid distances along with within-cluster dispersion (sum of squares), yielding more accurate approximations than standard centroid-based heuristics.
 Although absolute values may slightly differ from exact silhouettes, the relative rankings remain highly consistent.
-Our refined approximation demonstrates stronger alignment with the exact silhouette distribution, both at the point level and in aggregated metrics, outperforming simpler proxies.
+The refined approximation shows stronger alignment with the true silhouette distribution, both at the point level and in aggregated metrics, outperforming simpler proxies.
 For *Spearman Rank* correlation analysis with the exact point-level silhouette scores, along with comparisons of dataset-level silhouette values, see the analysis in [silhouette_approx.ipynb](analysis/silhouette_approx.ipynb).